 - food sealer with vacuum containers

-Note: I use canning jars for the refrigerator and freezer-safe containers or zip-top bags to save space.
-Ice cube trays are another way to freeze turkey stock in cube form.
+Note: I use canning jars for the refrigerator and freezer-safe containers or zip-top bags to save freezer space.

 Frequently asked questions

-Turkey stock is made with turkey bones but can also include vegetables such as onion, carrot, and celery, along with fresh herbs.
+Turkey stock is made with turkey bones but can also include vegetables such as onion, carrot, celery, and fresh herbs.